code-with-amitk/Code-examples/DS_Questions/Questions/Graphs/Topological_Sort/kahn_Algo.md

 a.
 Perform DFS, when there is no outdegree of node.
 Push on stack

                                                                         Stack       visited
 start node=5.
-DFS=0.
+Perform DFS from Node=5 reach 0.
                  Since 0 has no outdegree.
 Push on stack                | 0 |        0
               2-3-1.
 Since 1 has no outdegree.
 Push on stack            | 0 1 |      0 1
       Node=3, while recursing back.
               Does node=3 connects to any node whose outdegree=0